brusyl/Geotrek-admin/docs/troubleshooting.rst

 http://south.aeracode.org/ticket/1247

-Installation script hangs on syncdb --migrate
+Installation script hangs on migrate
 ---------------------------------------------

 This command is in charge of changing the database schema [1].